Hello! My name is Stu Keroff, and I am the founder of the Community School of Excellence Asian Penguins and the Aspen Academy Penguin Corps.

 Then I attended the All Things Open Conference in Raleigh, North Carolina, in October, 2016 to share the Asian Penguins story.
 Several people there requested that I write such a guide for the people who want to use the power of Linux and open source to change their schools and help their students.
 Or maybe they just want to help kids have fun with open source software.
 Either is just fine.
 This is my attempt at writing such a guide.

-This guide draws from the trial and error experience of the Asian Penguins as they experienced learning about Linux, performed community service, and went on to help our school.
+This guide draws from the trial and error experience of the Asian Penguins and Penguin Corps as the students learned about Linux, performed community service, and went on to help our school.
 It is lined out in a multi-step process, going from small to big.
 Please note: not every step or detail may work in your environment.
 Feel free to pick and choose, to try things and experiment, keeping what works for you.

 Please also feel free to add your own ideas.
 Since this guide is to help you with implementing open source, if you come up with a new twist on how to make Linux in school work, reply with your own suggestions or improvements back.
 That way, we can possibly incorporate them into subsequent editions of this guide.